HosnaJabbari/DinoKnot/README.md

             --o_dir would generate a output file for each pair of restricted structure in ascending order of free energy, so output_0.txt would be the file with the minimum free energy that -o would write

             --pen are mainly used when we try to tune the optimal penalty.
-It is currently set to 22.96551130344778 for RNA-RNA, 34.14979695798525 for DNA-DNA and 166.0 for other types of interaction.
-Change this at your own risk
+It is currently set to 22.96551130344778 for RNA-RNA interactions (homo-dimers), 34.14979695798525 for DNA-DNA interactions (homo-dimers) and 166.0 for hybrid interactions (hetero-dimers).
+Change this at your own risk.

             -n, --hotspot_num and --r1 --r2 should not be used together